JovanMoolah/GesturetoSpeech/README.md

 # Testing
-The application was run on RTX 4060 GPU and a 30 FPS webcam.
+The application was run on an RTX 4060 GPU and a 30 FPS webcam.
 Capture speed averaged 30 to 45 gestures a minute.

 The model works well with white backgrounds up to 1.5m and cluttered background up to 0.5m.
 Model has significantly greater accuracy with light, plain colored backgrounds.